RobinBaines/OOO3/README.md

-Making a program based on OOO involved making decisions on implementation which will not do justice to the original ideas.
+Making a program based on OOO involved making decisions on implementation which may not do justice to the original ideas.
 However getting to a working program and some of the conclusions based on using it was interesting.

 Object Oriented Ontology (OOO) describes Real Objects (ROs), Real Qualities (RQs), Sensual Objects (SOs) and Sensual Qualities (SQs).
 The following should clarify how I view the difference between these: